 - Text message reminders on adherence to treatment.
 Low rates of adherence to artemisinin-based combination therapy (ACT) increase the risk of treatment failure and may lead to drug resistance.
 In 2011, Raifman and coauthors implemented a randomized controlled trial (RCT) that took place in Ghana, where the intervention consisted of text-messaging individuals receiving malaria treatment, with (i) a short reminder message “Please take your MALARIA drugs!” or (ii) a long reminder with encouragement component “Please take your MALARIA drugs!
 Even if you feel better you must take all the tablets to kill all the malaria”.
 The results showed that just sending the simple message significantly increased the odds of adherence by 1.45 times compared to the control group (no message sent).

 - Implementation intention to increase influenza vaccination.
-A team of researchers let by Wharton’s Katherine Milkman evaluated a field experiment designed to measure the effect of prompts on changing health behaviours of employees in a large firm.
-In this case, the behaviour of interest was whether employees received the free flu vaccination provided by the firm.
+A team of researchers let by Wharton’s Katherine Milkman evaluated a field experiment designed to measure the effect of prompts on changing health behaviors of employees in a large firm.
+In this case, the behavior of interest was whether employees received the free flu vaccination provided by the firm.
 Employees were randomly assigned to categories, and those in the treatment groups were mailed a reminder with (i) the date the employee planned to be vaccinated or (ii) the date and time the employee planned to be vaccinated.
 In both cases, the vaccination rates increased relative to the control group — and those employees who received the more specific prompt to write down both date and time saw the biggest increase in vaccination rates (4.2 percentage points higher).

 We all make complex decisions everyday, many of which impact our lives or those of our peers.
-While there are always ethical considerations when attempting to influence people’s behaviour, in the domain of health care, these interventions can quite literally be the difference between life and death.
+While there are always ethical considerations when attempting to influence people’s behavior, in the domain of health care, these interventions can quite literally be the difference between life and death.
 In situations where both individual and societal welfare can be improved through simple, low-cost nudges, the question becomes: should we let patients and GPs suffer from their own inherent biases, or intervene and improve their health outcomes?

 Recognizing this need is critical to improving health system.
 By taking advantage of these insights into how people behave, and translating it into policy interventions, we can take another step toward improving health and health care.